Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Frequently asked questions about Scope 3

-Which categories are most relevant?
+Which categories weigh most by sector?

-Can estimates be used?
+Can spend-based estimates be used?

 Andrés Cester